emilwidlund/carousel/docs/Joystick.md

 ViewStore.on 'transitionEvent', (transitionEvent) ->
     # The transitionEvent contain the previous view, the current view and the transition that was used

-# Transition to a view using the goDeep transition
+# Transition to a view using the goIn transition
 ViewStore.transition(myView, Transitions.goIn)

 # Pop the history stack and go back to the previous screen